Broome County Safety Perceptions: A Sociodemographic Analysis

 print(POLITICAL_NONCOMM_SCAT)

 Figure 2.2.
 Scatter plot and linear regression of political beliefs and NONCOMMUNITY variables.
-Displays a bivariate relationship with third gender variable.
+Displays no meaningful relationship between political beliefs and perceived lack of safety and distrust.

 ggsave("plots/POLITICAL_NONCOMM_SCAT.png",